diddy5436/diddy5436.github.io/README.md

 - [Learn Markdown](https://www.markdowntutorial.com)
 - [A Markdown Cheat Sheet](https://www.markdownguide.org/basic-syntax/)

-[Here](https://www.oberlo.ca/blog/markdown-editors) is a website that has a list of great markdown editors, it includes the one I used, Byword as well.
+[Here](https://www.oberlo.ca/blog/markdown-editors) is a website that has a list of great markdown editors, it includes the one I used, Byword, as well.

 Here is my [resume](https://diddy5436.github.io/resume) for reference.